EMAIL ACCOUNTS

 PHISHING PROTECTION

 Phishing scams are emails which attempt to present themselves as a well-known company or an executive-level employee in your company.
 Often at SFCC, these come across as variations of the current president’s or another executive’s name.
 This system blocks attempts to use exact matches to SFCC’s user directory.
-Be aware that you may see variations on names attempting to avoid the software and trick people into buying gift cards, install malware, or give away passwords and personal information.
+Be aware that you may see variations on names attempting to avoid the software and trick people into buying gift cards, install malware, or give away credentials and personal information.

 SPAM AND MALWARE SCANNING